 One of the wonderful attributes of the New Forest is it’s wide and varied selection of restaurants and pubs offering a warm welcome and amazing cuisine to suit all tastes and requirements.
 It is not possible to list all of them so below is a small selection.

 Within walking distance of the holiday cottage:

 - The Wheel Inn, This is just a 15 minute easy walk from the holiday cottage.
 It is the only community run pub in the New Forest and has just reopened after a renovation by local volunteers.
 We walked there and got a great welcome with a great range of beers and cider.
 It currently only serves drinks and snacks as the kitchen is just receiving it's renovation.
-They are hoping to start good pub food in about 5-6 weeks.
-I will keep you updated.
+They are now serving food.
 Well worth a visit.
 01590 718042

 - The Monkey House, A fun pub with good food..
 01590 676754